Rational spheres and double disk bundles: Introduction

+The main goal of this article is to provide an explanation both for the lack of non-trivial examples of non-negatively curved, even-dimensional rational homology spheres and for the fact that the group $H^{m+1}(M^{2m+1}; \Z)$ is cyclic in all known examples of highly connected, odd-dimensional rational homology spheres which admit non-negative sectional curvature.
+In a nutshell, the reason is that every known example of a non-negatively curved rational homology sphere has the structure of a \emph{double disk bundle} \cite{DGGK}; that is, up to diffeomorphism, the manifold can be obtained by gluing (the total spaces of) two disk bundles $DB_\pm \to B_\pm$ (possibly of different ranks) over closed manifolds $B_\pm$ together by a diffeomorphism of their boundaries.
+For example, for each $1 \leq k \leq n$, the standard sphere $\sph^n$ can be obtained by gluing trivial disk bundles over $\sph^k$ and $\sph^{n-k-1}$ via the identity map.

+In fact, the \emph{Double Soul Conjecture} \cite{Gr} asserts that every closed, simply connected manifold $M$ with non-negative sectional curvature is a double disk bundle.
+Evidence for the conjecture includes the Soul Theorem \cite{CG}, which can be viewed as a non-compact analogue, and the fact that all cohomogeneity-one manifolds admit this structure \cite{GGZ, Mostert}.
+However, some caution is necessary: in the non-simply connected case, there exist infinitely many counterexamples \cite{DeV, Gr}, and, moreover, the conjecture is not even known to hold for compact Lie groups \cite{DGGK}.

+While the main motivation for this work is geometric, the arguments are entirely topological.
+It will be shown that requiring a rational homology sphere to be a double disk bundle imposes strong restrictions on the cohomology ring.
+The consequence, in even dimensions, is that the only possible non-trivial examples are exotic spheres.

-\begin{theorem} Suppose $M^{n}$ is a closed simply connected manifold with the rational cohomology of a sphere with $n\neq 4$, $n$ even.
-Then $M$ is a linear double disk bundle if and only if $M$ is homeomorphic to a sphere.
-If $n=4$, $M^4$ is a double disk bundle if and only if $M$ is diffeomorphic to a sphere.
+\begin{main} Let $M^{2m}$ be a simply connected, even-dimensional, closed, smooth manifold with the rational cohomology of a sphere.
+Then $M^{2m}$ admits a double disk-bundle decomposition if and only if it is homeomorphic (diffeomorphic for $m \in \{1, 2, 3\}$) to a sphere. \end{main}